Skip to content

 Notes:

-• path uses the same semantics as before: regex on node name or attr:<name> directive grouping.
+• path uses the same semantics as runtime: regex on node name or attr:<name> directive grouping (see Node Selection).

 • Conditions evaluate over a flat view of node attributes combining top-level fields (name, disabled, risk_groups) and node.attrs.